tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Returned values

-A standard token will be returned upon success, and null or "0" upon failure.
+A standard token will be returned upon success, and `null` or `0` upon failure.

 ### Getting a third-party vendor token